KDE/documentation-develop-kde-org/HIG/source/components/editing/date.rst

-Date and time picker
+Date and Time Picker
 ====================

 Purpose
 -------

-The *date/time picker* is a control that provides a convenient way to select a certain date or time.
+The date/time picker is a control that provides a convenient way to select a certain date or time.
 The time picker works just like a :doc:`spin box <spinbox>` with an adopted mask.
 The date picker shows all days of a month in weekly columns, has small